heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 The workload is considered the client in this interaction.
 It can treat the JWT acquired during provisioning as an opaque token.
-It must handle any error reponse from the authorization server as per Section 3.2 in [RFC7523].
+It must handle any error reponse from the exchange service as per Section 3.2 in [RFC7523].

 ## JWT Provisioning {#jwt-provisioning}